 - Food sensitivities can be reversed through protocols to heal the gut provided by an experienced practitioner.

-With specialized testing, I was able to identify my food sensitivities and opportunities to more specifically heal my gut and address my autoimmune issues.
-If you would like to find out more about food sensitivities and testing available to you, please fill out the form through clicking the button below for a free discovery call.
+With specialized testing, I was able to identify my food sensitivities and opportunities to more specifically heal my gut and address my autoimmune issues related to gluten sensitivity.
+If you would like to find out more about food sensitivities and testing available to you, please fill out the form by clicking the button below for a free discovery call.